 Your elevator pitch can have more beneficial effects than just landing you investment.
 Even if you’re not ready to take on the responsibility that comes with an investor, in the early days of business there are some things money can’t buy.

 For entrepreneur Nicole Buskiewicz, the most important takeaways from pitch nights are validation and confidence.
 There’s no confidence booster quite like replacing the mirror with a live audience.

 “It’s a great opportunity, not just to pitch for potential customers and investors, but also to practice public speaking and calm those nerves,” says Nicole.

 In March this year, Nicole entered Academy Xi’s Pitch X competition to pitch her very niche business idea: Advoc8.
 Born from her own frustrations working in the political sector, Nicole came up with the idea of creating a political engagement platform that helps connect advocacy professionals with data and technology.

 “There are thousands of people around the country doing this everyday.
-Until now, they haven’t had any way to keep track of all their calls, meetings and interactions with government.
+Until now, they haven’t had any way to keep track of all their calls, meetings and interactions with the government.
 They’ve been relying on spreadsheets and emails,” explains Nicole.

-“Advoc8 was designed as a bespoke advocacy platform to help these teams who are engaging with government, work more efficiently.”
+“Advoc8 was designed as a bespoke advocacy platform to help these teams who are engaging with government work more efficiently.”